wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **M:**&ensp;It is a stage on which a world drama is being played.
 The quality of the performance is all that matters; not what the actors say and do, but how they say and do it.

-**Q:**&ensp;I do not like this <span class=tooltip>lila<span class=tooltiptext>Play, sport, the cosmos looked upon as the divine play; “effortless or playful relation between the Absolute,or Brahman, and the contingent world”.</span></span> idea I would rather compare the world to a work-yard in which we are the builders.
+**Q:**&ensp;I do not like this <span data-tippy-content="Play, sport, the cosmos looked upon as the divine play; “effortless or playful relation between the Absolute,or Brahman, and the contingent world”.">lila</span> idea I would rather compare the world to a work-yard in which we are the builders.

 **M:**&ensp;You take it too seriously.
 What is wrong with play?
-You have a purpose only as long as you are not complete (<span class=tooltip>purna<span class=tooltiptext>Full, complete, absolute, infinite.</span></span>); until then completeness, perfection, is the purpose.
+You have a purpose only as long as you are not complete (<span data-tippy-content="Full, complete, absolute, infinite.">purna</span>); until then completeness, perfection, is the purpose.
 But when you are complete in yourself, fully integrated within and without, then you enjoy the universe; you do not labour at it.
 To the disintegrated you may seem working hard, but that is their illusion.
 Sportsmen seem to make tremendous efforts: yet their sole motive is to play and display.

 **Q:**&ensp;Do you mean to say that God is just having fun, that he is engaged in purposeless action?

-**M:**&ensp;God is not only true and good, he is also beautiful (<span class=tooltip>satyam–shivam–sundaram<span class=tooltiptext>The true, the good, the beautiful.</span></span>).
+**M:**&ensp;God is not only true and good, he is also beautiful (<span data-tippy-content="The true, the good, the beautiful.">satyam–shivam–sundaram</span>).
 He creates beauty — for the joy of It.

 **Q:**&ensp;Well, then beauty is his purpose!